This article explains how to configure Knowledge Center Bot in Gainsight PX.

 If engagements are created and linked to the knowledge center bot, the Content page displays as below.

 A list of all engagements is displayed on the content page, regardless of the engagement status.

 You can organize the view of Engagements in KC Bot in three steps:

 For Example, if you have engagements related to analytics, create a category with the name Product Analytics and then you can group all the engagements which come under Analytics.
-The Categories that you created appears in the drop-down and the Onboarding tab.
+The Categories that you created appear in the drop-down and the Onboarding tab.

-If you want to launch the Knowledge Center Bot to a specific audience, you can give a label to engagements under Category column.
+If you want to launch the Knowledge Center Bot to a specific audience, you can give a label to engagements under the Category column.
 For Example, New Users, Existing Users, etc. For more information about how to organize engagements, refer to the Organize Engagements best practices article from the Additional Resources section.